PRIZE ADVISORY PANEL AND MANAGEMENT

 Erika Bjune is co-founder of startup company Native Cloud Systems (NCS), where she steers the development of next-generation business applications with integrated social computing.
 She has over 20 years of technology experience across a spectrum of areas, including multimedia, education, communications, web and business application design, development, and management.
 Prior to NCS, Erika served as Vice President of IT at Tides, where she started and directed the Avatar Action Center—the first nonprofit organization established in Second Life.
 She has also been production manager for Addison Wesley Longman’s Media Lab, part-time faculty member at San Francisco State University’s multimedia extension program, and a speaker at the Technology Affinity Group conference.

 Nathan Freitas has been writing code since he was seven and hasn’t stopped looking for difficult problems to solve with software ever since.
-A lifelong mobile technology enthusiast, his career has included work on academic research projects, popular consumer gadgets, award-winning digital art pieces and groundbreaking technology for activism.
+A lifelong mobile technology enthusiast and winner of the 2012 Pizzigati Prize, his career has included work on academic research projects, popular consumer gadgets, award-winning digital art pieces and groundbreaking technology for activism.
 Currently, Nathan Freitas leads the Guardian Project, a team of software developers that have released a suite of privacy and security-minded mobile applications for Android phones.
 Mobile devices can be extremely unsafe for the activists who use them, as the world’s most repressive governments can exploit mobile technology to monitor and track down protestors and their organizations.
 All of the mobile security apps come free and, notes Freitas, “can run just as well on $100 smartphones available in Africa, the Middle East, and South Asia as they do on higher-end models popular in the United States and Europe.

 Past Advisory Panel Members